Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Background and Related Work

 CUDA is the dominant interface for GPU programming~\cite{nickolls2008cuda}, but as architectures evolve, programming complexity has increased substantially.
 NVIDIA's \CUTLASS~\cite{cutlass} library provides templated kernels for GEMM and related computations, but leveraging it to write neural network operators requires intricate configuration and hand-tuning.
 To reduce engineering effort for domain workloads, specialized libraries have emerged.
 ThunderKittens~\cite{spector2025thunderkittens} introduces a compact C++ interface based on 16$\times$16 tile abstractions, offering performance-competitive GEMM and attention kernels.
 FlashInfer~\cite{ye2025flashinfer} focuses on efficient attention and KV-cache management with JIT specialization to support large-scale LLM inference.
 These systems simplify access to high-performance kernels but remain library-centric: they provide optimized operator templates rather than a general-purpose strategy for different applications, which may cause extensive maintenance issues for hand-tuning performance for different sizes of matrices.

 To further raise the abstraction level, domain-specific compiler infrastructures have been proposed.
 TVM~\cite{chen2018tvm} pioneered an end-to-end compilation framework with automated scheduling~\cite{zheng2020ansor,shao2022metaschedule}, while Relax~\cite{lai2025relax} extends it with a graph-level IR for dynamic workloads.
 Fireiron~\cite{hagedorn2020fireiron} also leverages a schedule language for specifying the tiling and data movement, and Graphene~\cite{hagedorn2023graphene} further enhances this idea by providing an IR for mapping tensors with various layouts to Tensor Core instructions.
 While powerful, these systems were developed prior to Hopper and do not directly exploit TMA and hardware warp specialization, leaving significant performance untapped.
-Similarly, lots of efforts on GPU warp specialization ~\cite{wapman2023harmoniccuda,bauer2011cudadma,bauer2014singe,crago2024wasp} were proposed before the Hopper architecture, which do not effectively use the latest TMA features.
+Similarly, lots of efforts on GPU warp specialization ~\cite{wapman2023harmoniccuda,bauer2011cudadma,bauer2014singe} were proposed before the Hopper architecture, which do not effectively use the latest TMA features.
+WASP~\cite{crago2024wasp} considers GPUs with TMA but requires architectural modifications and runs solely on a simulator.
+In contrast, \Name targets commercial NVIDIA GPUs and demonstrates measurable speedups on real workloads.